-Mexico gets a bad safety rap, but the majority of visitors to Cozumel would agree that it is a safe and friendly place to vacation.
-Isolated from the mainland and reliant on its friendly and professional tourism reputation, Cozumel puts guest safety at a premium.
+The majority of visitors to Cozumel would agree that it is a safe and friendly place to vacation.

-In fact, most dangers here tend to be accidental or somewhat self-inflicted (like, riding a moto in a new place after drinking?
-Not smart.)
+In fact, most dangers here on our pretty little island tend to be accidental or somewhat self-inflicted.
+Like, riding a moto in a new place after drinking?
+Not smart – see more below…

 As a single, middle-aged woman who moved to Cozumel in my late 40s, I have always walked around town quite confidently at all hours, and don’t feel nervous.
 But mind you, I’m also taking the same personal precautions I would take anywhere else.